v-hide/Filipino-6-Research-Lexicon-Sentiment-Analysis/README.md

 # Filipino-6-Research-Lexicon-Sentiment-Analysis
-Code used in our Filipino 6 Research paper for our study entitled "EBOLUSYON NG SENTIMYENTO TUNGKOL SA MINDANAO: PAGSUSURI SA MGA PAGBABAGO NG SENTIMYENTO NG PUBLIKO MULA SA X HINGGIL SA MINDANAO"
+Code used in our Filipino 6 Research paper for our study entitled "EBOLUSYON NG SENTIMYENTO TUNGKOL SA MINDANAO: PAGSUSURI SA MGA PAGBABAGO NG SENTIMYENTO NG PUBLIKO MULA SA X HINGGIL SA MINDANAO" by Sabina Buca, Franz Achilles Lindayag, Jules Clarence Lumantas, Elysha Fransisca Somera and Veronica Paige Tagoon.

+Code written by Veronica Paige Tagoon

 Code is modified from stepthom's own code on lexicon and sentiment analysis and andrianllmm's Tagalog stemmer was used in the code.